 You could try different types of media.
 We have a podcast, blog, and YouTube videos.
 You could invest more of your dedicated social media time in engaging with people and having discussions - you know, being "SOCIAL".
 You can even partner with other creatives and cross-promote each other.
 There are lots of ways to grow your reach and there are many platforms to make it easier.

 You may also want to consider how you structure your content.
 The right keywords help you get found for the topics that matter most to your audience.
-You can read more here about good search engine optimization which can help you get noticed on Google and by other search engines.
+Good search engine optimization can help you get noticed on Google and by other search engines.
 Your use of keywords and the way you structure your sentences can have a huge impact on how easy or difficult it is for people to find your website.

 Is your website a pain to navigate?